Richmond Nature Park: History

 1960s: In 1962, the Corporation of the Township of Richmond decided to purchase 217 acres of land from the federal Department of Transport.
-However, the land did not come fully into use until the year of 1968 when Will Paulik, Secretary of the Richmond Rod and Gun Club, claimed that the acres should be used as a nature region and from then on the park began to shape outdoor activities, there by establishing the land as a park.
+However, the land did not come fully into use until 1968 when Will Paulik, Secretary of the Richmond Rod and Gun Club, claimed that the acres should be used as a nature region and from then on the park began to shape outdoor activities, there by establishing the land as a park.

 1970s: During the 1970s, the beautiful nature park had a lot of success and significant moments.
 For instance, their first committee meeting took place in 1971.
 In 1972 the park was officially named and they were endowed Local Ascendancy Grants in order to help and support a number of their future projects that they had forthcoming.
 1976 was a significant year because the Nature House was opened to the public, and in the following year, the name of the committee was officially changed to the Richmond Nature Park Society.

 1980s: In the 1980s, the park's main goal was to build future ideas and to develop the park even more.
 There were a lot of projects that took place successfully, such as constructing a boardwalk primarily for disabled people, providing them with their own personal trail that gave them access around the pond.
 The park's nature exhibits were also updated.
 Some other projects were the Bog Ecology Protection Zone, the trail guides, and time trails.
 Through the years of 1987-1989, the park took part in technological advancement, such as their first computer and video camera for the surveillance of the park and to support their office work research for the nature house.

 1990s: In 1995, a winter outreach program that was directed for schools was developed, known as "Wilderness on Wheels"; however, the name of the program was later changed to "Natural Indoors".
 In the year of 1997, the park proudly celebrated its 25th anniversary.

 2000s: In the year 2002, the 30th Anniversary of the City of Richmond took place.
 It was during this year that the park was officially appointed and identified as the Richmond Nature Park, and up to this day the park continues to flourish.